AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 });
 ````

-It is working for the weather we define in our test but not for the weather that is used in the airport we are using.
+The weather we define in our test is created but not used by the airport we are using.
 So, we do not control the result of our 'isStormy' method and this is why our result varies.

 [Link to the AirportSpec.js file on Airport Challenge JS](https://github.com/AdrienFabre/airport_challenge_js/blob/master/spec/AirportSpec.js)

 ---

+In several cases I faced errors where the expected behavior is not what I want and there is no error messages, so, I have to find by myself the information flow that creates this unwanted behavior.
+The examples shown are representative of the bugs I regularly faced but not extensive.
+With some time, debugging became natural and I did not notice it.

 I can debug anything means that I am able to understand what is the expected behavior, to notice that the expected behavior it not fulfilled and then I am able to make a clear assumption about why this unexpected error occurs and then find ways to verify this assumption.
 Then, step by step, througt research and following the flow of the error, I finally solve the error message.
 Meaning that with enough time, I have developed the right process to debug anything.
 One step at a time.